Chevrotain/chevrotain/packages/website/docs/guide/custom_token_patterns.md

 Note:

-- A custom pattern may be implemented using Regular Expressions, these concepts are **not mutually exclusive**.
+- A custom pattern may be implemented using Regular Expressions; these concepts are **not mutually exclusive**.
-- The payload property may be **anything** e.g:
+- The payload property may be **anything**, e.g.:
   - A single value (as in the example above).
   - A JavaScript object with multiple properties.
   - Capturing groups from a regExp exec method's results.
-  - The "groups" property of an regExp exec method's result (If [Named Capturing Groups are used](https://github.com/tc39/proposal-regexp-named-groups)).
+  - The "groups" property of a regExp exec method's result (if [Named Capturing Groups are used](https://github.com/tc39/proposal-regexp-named-groups)).

 Additional examples can be found here: [**Runnable example for custom payloads**](https://github.com/chevrotain/chevrotain/blob/master/examples/lexer/custom_patterns/custom_patterns_payloads.js).